The Bridge (Billy Joel album): Critical reception

 Reviewing in Christgau's Record Guide: The '80s (1990), Robert Christgau said: "Maybe [Joel's] youthful lyricism, meaning his knack for the tearjerker, is abandoning him. … Here he's best when he's brassy and literal: failed wise guy in 'Big Man on Mulberry Street,' Ray Charles's coequal on 'Baby Grand.'
 And even at his most rockin' he's seventy-five years retro whether he likes it or not—whenever he doesn't hit it just right you want to quarantine him for life in Atlantic City."

 In a retrospective interview, Joel said: "Not a happy album.
-I wasn’t simpatico with the musicians, some of whom I’d been working with a long time.
-I don’t think the material was good; I was pressured by management to put it out too fast.
+I wasn't simpatico with the musicians, some of whom I'd been working with a long time.
+I don't think the material was good; I was pressured by management to put it out too fast.
 By the end, I sort of gave up caring, which for me was unusual.
 I remember reading bad reviews and agreeing with them."

-Billy later admitted to Rolling Stone that at the time of the album's writing and recording, he was in no mood to be in the studio, saying "Christie and I had just had Alexa, and I'd have much rather have been home with the baby ..."
+Joel later admitted to Rolling Stone that at the time of the album's writing and recording, he was in no mood to be in the studio, saying "Christie and I had just had Alexa, and I'd have much rather have been home with the baby ..."
 This angst over leaving his wife and daughter at home was poured into the album track "Temptation".